VishalPainjane/deeplabv3-lulc-segmentation/README.md

 >
 > The DeepLabV3+ LULC Technical Report is now available.
 See details at: [DeepLabV3+ for LULC Segmentation](https://arxiv.org/abs/2508.12345)

-**DeepLabV3+ LULC Segmentation** converts satellite imagery into **structured land cover maps** with **industry-leading accuracy**—powering environmental monitoring applications for researchers, government agencies, and enterprises worldwide.
-With over **200,000 stars** and integration into leading geospatial projects, this framework has become the **premier solution** for developers building intelligent land cover analysis systems in the **remote sensing era**.
+**DeepLabV3+ LULC Segmentation** converts satellite imagery into **structured land cover maps** with **industry-leading accuracy** powering environmental monitoring applications for researchers, government agencies, and enterprises worldwide.
+Integration into leading geospatial projects, this framework has become the **premier solution** for developers building intelligent land cover analysis systems in the **remote sensing era**.

 ### Core Features